bunchsoft/WallpaperChanger/README.md

 # Wallpaper Changer

 A macOS menu bar application that automatically changes your desktop wallpaper at customizable intervals.
-[Download the latest here](https://github.com/bunchsoft/WallpaperChanger/releases)
+[Download the latest here](https://github.com/bunchsoft/WallpaperChanger/releases/latest) (see below if the app fails to launch).

 This project was an example trying to build a simple "vibe coded" application.